 The only time such a vehicle might be at risk is if you really do not have a reasonable requirement for it.
 This could be because you walk or use public transport for your daily travel needs and just own it for pleasure.

-Where this is the case the Official Receiver (OR) believes you do not need it they will ask you to sell it.
+If the Official Receiver (OR) believes you do not need it they will ask you to sell it.
 The money from the sale must be given to them.
 Also as you no longer have to pay the running costs you may then be able to make payments towards your debts.

 Even if your car is worth less than £1000 the OR is likely to ask you to sell it if they believe you do not need it and you cannot justify keeping it.

 The Official Receiver will need to understand how much your car is worth.
 If the value is less than £1000 (£2000 In Northern Ireland and £3000 in Scotland) you will be allowed to keep it as long as you need it.

 However where the value is more than £1000 the OR must realise the difference.
 They will normally suggest you sell the vehicle and buy an alternative worth less than £1000.
 The money left over will then have to be given to them.

 Alternatively you will be allowed to keep the vehicle if you know a third party who is able to pay the difference in cash to the OR.